v1: Learning to Point Visual Tokens for Multimodal Grounded Reasoning: Visual Grounding Decays During Reasoning

 To examine how visual attention evolves at each generation step, we use RefCOCO~\citep{kazemzadeh-etal-2014-referitgame}, a visual reference expression generation benchmark where the task is to create a caption that uniquely identifies a target region specified by a bounding box.
 Although RefCOCO generally involves shorter generations than mathematical reasoning, it provides a controlled setting for measuring attention dynamics over visual regions.
 We analyze the TVC-7B model~\citep{sun2025tvc} on the RefCOCO testA split, examining attention from the most recent token to all image tokens across early, middle, and late transformer layers (layers~2,~14, and~27).

-The first analysis (\cref{fig:full_attention}) tracks total attention to image tokens and shows a steady decline across decoding steps, indicating a reduced reliance on visual grounding as generation proceeds.
-The second analysis (\cref{fig:ratio_of_means}) measures attention to the target region by computing the ratio of mean attention on bounding-box image tokens to that over all image tokens.
+\Cref{fig:attention_analysis} left tracks total attention to image tokens and shows a steady decline across decoding steps, indicating a reduced reliance on visual grounding as generation proceeds. \cref{fig:attention_analysis} right measures attention to the target region by computing the ratio of mean attention on bounding-box image tokens to that over all image tokens.
 While layers~14 and~27 initially place greater emphasis on the target region, attention converges to a ratio of $\sim$0.8 by mid-generation, suggesting weakened relative focus on salient visual tokens.